 I learn how to be a better human in these moments.
 I remember how much we need each other, need someone, to care for us, support us, push us.
-I see love, I see the best side of humankind and I see the answers to life.
+I see love, I see the best side of humankind, I see family, I see the essentials and I see the answers to life.

-We’re en route from Camp Jabulani to HESC, the Hoedspruit Endangered Species Centre in the Kapama reserve of South Africa.
-We stop at the lodge’s elephant stables to collect fresh dung to feed to the babies at HESC.
+We’re driving from Camp Jabulani to HESC, the Hoedspruit Endangered Species Centre in South Africa.
+Along the way, we stop at the lodge’s elephant stables in the Kapama reserve to collect fresh dung from the older elephants to feed to the babies at HESC.
 Two young orphans, Mopane and Raekie.

 As Adine, who works with HESC to rehabilitate endangered African animals, explains: